Fitzgerald and Zelda in 1921

 These final lines capture both the hope that the future can be better than the past, (“tomorrow we will run faster, stretch out our arms farther . . .”), and the difficulty of ever-moving beyond the past.
-The characters of Gatsby, Nick, and Daisy all experienced these hopes and difficulties.
-As do all of us.
+The characters of Gatsby, Nick, and Daisy all experienced these hopes and difficulties—as do we all.

 The lines make little sense unless you know a bit about the story, so I’ll give you a brief sketch, provided that you remember Ebert’s cautionary note:

 Fitzgerald’s novel is not about a story.
 It is about how the story is told.
 Its poetry, its message, its evocation of Gatsby’s lost American dream, is expressed in Fitzgerald’s style—in the precise words he chose to write what some consider the great American novel.
 Unless you have read them, you have not read the book at all.